-The Khoo Teck Puat Gallery is the new permanent home for the famous 9th-century cargo recovered from the Java Sea southeast of Singapore.
+The Khoo Teck Puat Gallery is the home of the Tang Shipwreck, displaying a fascinating 9th-century cargo recovered from the Java Sea southeast of Singapore.
 The gallery tells the story of exchange of goods, ideas, and culture in the region around Singapore more than 1,100 years ago.
-Discovered in 1998, the shipwreck has revolutionized the way we see the world in the 9th century.
-Impressive ceramics, along with gold and silver objects of great value and beauty, tell of the active trade between China, Southeast Asia, the Middle East, India, Africa and South East Asia during the period.
+Discovered in 1998, the shipwreck has revolutionised the way we see the world in the 9th century.

 The Tang Shipwreck was acquired through a generous donation from the Estate of Khoo Teck Puat in honour of the late Khoo Teck Puat.